 - General liability insurance: This basic liability policy covers many of the liability risks all businesses face, such as property damage and bodily injury that you or your employees cause while performing tree care, removing trees or driving to and from job sites.

-- Professional liability insurance: If you provide landscaping and tree care advice, professional liability or "errors and omissions" coverage can provide protection against liability claims due to neglicence, poor advice, or recommended services that result in a client's loss.
+- Professional liability insurance: If you provide landscaping and tree care advice, professional liability or "errors and omissions" coverage can provide protection against liability claims due to negligence, poor advice, or recommended services that result in a client's loss.